ceakki/ddns-server/README.md

+**dns-server**

-# dns-server
+# Description
-A tiny DNS server written in Python used to learn more about UPD protocol and DNS.
+A tiny DNS server written in Python used to learn more about Dynamic DNS.

+# Version
+0.0.1 - can not run yet